rainsfordtm/conman/README.md

 them.

 + Setting up the .out file
-	+ Make sure CorpusSearch is set to print node numbers (see [section 4.5][4.5 The PennOutExporter]).
+	+ Make sure CorpusSearch is set to print node numbers (see [section 4.5](4-5-the-pennoutexporter)).
 + ConMan workflow
 	+ Import the data using the PennOutImporter.
-Set the `PO_keyword_node_regex` to identify the keyword node.
-Set the `lcx_regex` to split off the lemmas from the form of the token.
+	    + Set the `PO_keyword_node_regex` to identify the keyword node.
+	    + Set the `lcx_regex` to split off the lemmas from the form of the token.
 	+ Export the data using the TableExporter.

-Try this with the demo task!
+Try this out as a demo task!
 ```
 demo_tasks/penn-out-to-csv.py demo_tasks/penn-out-to-csv.out out.csv
 ```